ostis-ai/scl-machine/docs/index.md

 ## What is scl-machine?

 scl-machine is a software package that provides logical reasoning and inference capabilities for systems designed with [OSTIS Technology](https://github.com/ostis-ai).
-It enables intelligent systems to process and reason about knowledge represented in SC-code and SCL (Semantic Computer Logic).
+It enables intelligent systems to process and reason about knowledge represented in SC-code and SCL (Semantic Code Logic).

 Table of contents: